 Qualified and approved employees of American University may be admitted on a part-time basis.

-- 49 credit hours of approved graduate coursework
+- 49 credit hours of approved graduate work

 - Capstone Experience: KSB-613 Strategic Decision Making (3)

 - Orientation Requirement: All students are required to participate in the Full-time MBA Orientation prior to the start of the program

 - ACCT-607 Financial Accounting (3)

 - IBUS-618 Manager in the International Economy (3)